 In a divorce, some marital assets are simpler to divvy up than others.
 Cash, of course, is the easiest.
 Salable property like a house or car?
 Not always simple, but fairly straightforward.
 Retirement savings in employer-sponsored plans, on the other hand, can be very complicated.
 For example, if you liquidate the account in order to divide it, you’ll incur a steep early withdrawal penalty plus owe income taxes.
-But if you leave it where it is, how does the non-participant spouse, traditionally the wife, get her half or whatever percentage that is hers?
+But, if you leave it where it is, how does the non-participant spouse, traditionally the wife, get her half or whatever percentage that’s hers?

 Enter the qualified domestic relations order (QDRO).
 Issued by a state court or authority, a QDRO establishes that one spouse has claim to some of the other spouse’s retirement plan account.
 A QDRO states the dollar amount or percentage that belongs to the non-participant spouse, called the alternate payee, and the number of payments or time period to which the order applies.

 One huge benefit of a QDRO is that it allows for early withdrawals from a 401(k) or other qualified retirement plan without incurring a penalty.
-As a result, if the plan allows it, an alternate payee can receive a lump sum or payments before they reach age 59.5 without being hit with a 10% IRS penalty.
+As a result, if the plan allows it, an alternate payee can receive a lump sum or payments before they reach age 59.5 without a 10% IRS penalty.